Chart Color Schemes

 Sans Souci - Ramsgate features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 67.3% of all households, including 30.2% couples with children, 24.7% couples without children, and 11.2% single parent families.
-Non-family households account for the remaining 32.7%, with lone person households at 30.7% and group households making up 2.1%.
+Family households account for 67.3% of all households, consisting of 30.2% couples with children, 24.7% couples without children, and 11.2% single parent families.
+Non-family households make up the remaining 32.7%, with lone person households at 30.7% and group households comprising 2.1% of the total.
 The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households